 - All the Words Are Yours.
 Perigee Books.
 2015

 - North Pole Ninjas: Mission: Christmas!.
 Grosset & Dunlap.
 2016

 - Wildly into the Dark.
 Perigee Books.
 2017

 - Miracle in the Mundane.
 Perigee Books.
 2019

 “And you say you are broken, but broken mirrors like you create the most beautiful patterns of light.” ― Nikita Gill

-Another unique writer whose work can be read on poets day is Nikita Gill.
+Another unique writer whose work can be read on poets’ day is Nikita Gill.
 She is an Indian poet and writer who had her first publication while she was just 12 years old.
 She studied Design in New Delhi, and later, went to England to complete a master’s degree at the University for the Creative Arts.
-Her work was recognised among the masses because of her social media presence and posts.
-Hugely inspired by Sylvia Plath, Dr Maya Angelou and Robert Frost, her work offers reflections on love and feminist retellings of fairytales and Greek myths.
+Her work was recognized among the masses because of her social media presence and posts.
+Hugely inspired by Sylvia Plath, Dr. Maya Angelou, and Robert Frost, her work offers reflections on love and feminist retellings of fairytales and Greek myths.
 She is an ambassador for National Poetry Day.
 She wrote and performed her debut work for the stage, Maidens, Myths, and Monsters.
 Gill regularly appears on the BBC, contributing to Woman’s Hour on Radio Four, Free Thinking on Radio Three, and BBC Asian Network.

 - Your Soul Is A River (2016)